-(17) When a STA and the BSS, of which the STA is a member, both support multiple channel widths, an EDCA TXOP is obtained based solely on activity of the primary channel.
+(17) When a STA and the BSS of which the STA is a member both support multiple channel widths, an EDCA TXOP is obtained based solely on activity of the primary channel.
 “Idle medium” in this subclause means “idle primary channel.”
 Likewise “busy medium” means “busy primary channel.”
 Once an EDCA TXOP has been obtained according to this subclause, further constraints defined in 10.16.9 (STA CCA sensing in a 20/40 MHz BSS) and 9.21.2.9 (EDCA channel access in a VHT BSS(11ac)) might limit the width of transmission during the TXOP or deny the channel access, based on the state of CCA on secondary channel, secondary 40 MHz channel, or secondary 80 MHz channel.(11ac)

 (77) In the following description, the CCA is sampled according to the timing relationships defined in 9.3.7 (DCF timing relations).
 Slot boundaries are determined solely by activity on the primary channel.
 “Channel idle for an interval of PIFS” means that whenever CCA is sampled during the period of PIFS that ends at the start of transmission, the CCA for that channel was determined to be idle.